svanas/delphereum/README.md

 ## Commercial support and training

-Commercial support and training is available from [Stefan van As](https://stackoverflow.com/story/svanas).
+Commercial support and training is available from [Stefan](https://stackoverflow.com/story/svanas).